 While you’re doing the laundry, where are your thoughts fixed?
 While you’re preparing a meal, where are your thoughts fixed?
 As your driving down the street, where are your thoughts fixed?
 As you’re scrolling through Facebook, where are your thoughts fixed?

 If you haven’t memorized Isaiah 26:3, put it to memory.
-Look it up in different versions of the Bible and see which one really speaks to you.
+Look it up in different translations of the Bible and see which one really speaks to you.
 Make it a family project to memorize this little verse.
 Say it often throughout the day.
 Recite it before each meal of the day.
 Share it with a friend.

 If you’re confined to your home, or you have extra time on your hands, consider how the Lord would want you to use it.
 Reading the Bible and memorizing Scripture are very beneficial to the whole family.
 Besides reading and memorizing scripture, some other great ways to spend your time would be playing games, putting a puzzle together, baking a treat, writing a letter or texting a friend, text or call your neighbors and ask them if they need anything, and/or spend more time in prayer.